 Corals exist as metaorganisms, or so-called holobionts (Rohwer et al. 2002), where complexity hinders our ability to unravel coral functioning and how it ultimately affects coral physiology and ecology (Rosenberg et al. 2007; Jaspers et al. 2019).
 Indeed, the coral holobiont comprises the animal host, obligate intracellular algal symbionts (Symbiodiniaceae), a rich and diverse bacterial community, together with other microorganisms such as archaea, fungi, viruses, and protists (Bourne et al. 2016; Pogoreutz et al. 2020).
 Even richer than their taxonomy is the potential diversity of relationships and interactions among members, and how these could contribute to holobiont health and resilience (Thompson et al. 2015; Pogoreutz et al. 2020).

 Besides the coral host, the best understood member of the coral holobiont is the algal symbiont, as its photosynthesis-derived energy fuels the calcification process that builds reefs and allows corals to thrive in nutrient-poor waters (Muscatine and Porter 1977; Muscatine 1990).
 Bacteria are also involved in nutrient cycling and metabolism (Robbins et al. 2019; Tandon et al. 2020), as well as other essential physiological processes such as development (Webster et al. 2004; Tebben et al. 2015) and immunity (Certner and Vollmer 2018; Miura et al. 2019).
 Interestingly, bacteria also mediate host-Symbiodiniaceae dynamics through the mitigation of thermal and light stress on the algal symbiont (Motone et al. 2020; Connelly et al. 2022), and they produce antimicrobial agents from an organosulfur compound released by Symbiodiniaceae (Raina et al. 2016, 2017).
-A growing body of knowledge suggests a central role of tripartite interactions between bacteria, Symbiodiniaceae, and the coral host in nutrition, health and fitness (reviewed in Matthews et al. 2020).
+A growing body of knowledge suggests a central role of complex multipartite interactions between bacteria, Symbiodiniaceae, and the coral host in nutrition, health and fitness (reviewed in Matthews et al. 2020).
 However, given the intricacy of players’ diversity and their metabolic capacities, linking partner identity to function and holobiont phenotype proves particularly challenging.

 Model organisms can help unravel holobiont complexity through manipulation.
 Comparison of different host-Symbiodiniaceae combinations in the sea anemone Aiptasia revealed that heat-tolerance of the symbiont is not linearly transferred to the host (Chakravarti et al. 2017; Gabay et al. 2019; Herrera et al. 2020).
 Thus complex mechanisms where holobiont properties cannot be predicted as the “sum of its parts” require a more holistic approach (Goulet et al. 2020).
 Such empirical testing of multi-partner interactions relies on the ability to study the holobiont upon experimental manipulation, namely by removing and/or adding members (Jaspers et al. 2019).
 Most of such studies in the field were conducted with non-calcifying species such as Aiptasia or the hydroid polyp Hydra, which are well established, tractable model organisms (Weis et al. 2008; Galliot 2012).
 Yet, while these models have proven instrumental for breakthrough discoveries in the cnidarian symbiosis field (e.g., Weis 2008; Murillo-Rincon et al. 2017; Pietschke et al. 2017; Gabay et al. 2018), they lack key features of reef-building corals such as calcification and the obligate endosymbiosis necessary to understand the ecology of coral functioning.
 To include these critical features, research with corals is irreplaceable (Puntin et al. 2022b).